Sunday, 31 August 2025

 Summer holidays are a great time to spend even more time with the kids and family but its a blinking nightmare for getting in birding time.
 Over the last week or so locally I've missed Spoonbills, Ruff, Redstart and Pied Fly which I need for the local year list.
 Kids are back to school in a couple of weeks so will get things back on track then.
 This weekend we've got another camping trip- this time to the Isle of Wight.

 The moth migration is keeping up despite the north-east winds- presumably everything in last few days has been a result of insects moving around after a initial arrival earlier.
+Overall on the moth front getting about 55-60 species a night of approx 150 individuals.

 The 4th Striped Hawkmoth for the garden with a late Elephant Hawkmoth